Skip to content

 Can I choose my seats at the Championships?

-If you won a ticket in the Public Ballot or you braved the Wimbledon Queue, you can't choose your seat.
-You can either accept or reject the seat you are offered.
-With Public Ballot tickets you, won't even be able to choose the day.
+If you get tickets through the Public Ballot, you cannot choose your seat.
+You can only accept or reject the seat you are offered, and you will not usually be able to choose the day either.

 Debenture tickets